w3f-grants-archive/docs/docs/sdk/XYK.md

 # Basilisk XYK Pallet
-This pallet is used for a decentralized exachange of different assets supported by `Basilisk`.
+This pallet is used for the decentralized exchange of different assets supported by `Basilisk`.

 Our SDK supports this pallet in both `Builder pattern` and `Function pattern`.

 **Both** will be explained below.

-Quick intro to XYK functionality:
+A quick intro to XYK functionality:
-- **addLiquidity**: This call serves to add liquidity to specific pool
+- **addLiquidity**: This call serves to add liquidity to a specific pool
-- **removeLiquidity**: This call serves to remove liquidity of specific pool
+- **removeLiquidity**: This call serves to remove the liquidity of a specific pool
-- **createPool**: Call that creates pool with new assets
+- **createPool**: Call that creates a pool with new assets
-- **buy**: Call that allows to buy asset from pool that exists
+- **buy**: Call that allows to buy the asset from the pool that exists
-- **sell**: Call that allows to sell specific asset from pool that exists
+- **sell**: Call that allows to sell a specific asset from the pool that exists

 ## Builder pattern addLiquidity
 ```js